 Firstly, I photoshopped the model.
 I made her hair red by making new layers, setting it on 'Overlay' and 'Multiply' and selecting a brush tool.
 Her hair was painted with a tablet pen (Wacom Intuos) which was only used for comfort purposes, it also saved me time.
 Then, I removed blemishes using the stamping tool and added my title in my desired font, the logo was mostly self made using brushes and internet PNG's.
 I googled "Splash" in google images and saved it as a PNG, opened it in photoshop and selected 'Edit', 'Define Brush Preset' to convert the image into a brush which I could use for my logo.
 I also made the background a different colour by electing Adjustments -> Colour Balance that only require me to move sliders.
+I have used my sketch as reference for my front cover as seen in the screen shot.
+I wanted to make the title big and bold whilst maintaining the eye-catching puff which is layered on top of my masthead.
+During this period I was choosing and reconsidering the colour theme wisely because I didn't want to make it appear too girly or too un-coordinated.
+I have also added a barcode I made from a barcode generator online to avoid copyright and saving the barcode as an image to use on my cover.
+I also added text on the right hand side corner.

 At this point, I decided to change the font of my title and make it more interesting, I had problems with making this magazine gender neutral since it appeared too 'girly' due to the colour scheme, model and the font.
 Therefore I decided to change my colour scheme.